kbruncati/jff-predictive-model/README.md

 Two columns were created to assist in completing the objectives: `completion` (whether or not the participant completed the training program based on start and end dates) and `percent_change_earnings` (the percent increase or decrease in the participant's wage post-exit determined via the Q1 and Q2 earnings information).

 # Wrangling and Preparation
 Data were wrangled and prepared for the training process with help from features of Domo as well as within RStudio itself.

 * **Joining the data**

   Data were joined with DataFusion in Domo which is specialized to work with larger datasets.
 The datasets were joined via `customer_ID` column present in all datasets.
+The datasets joined together were titled `earnings_15_19_edited`, `Childcare_2020.xlsx`, `training provider and program.xlsx`, and `earnings_2010_14.xlsx`.

 * **Making the new columns**